csc-training/esiwace-summerschool-2024/B1/L1/docs/Classical_NWP.md

 - Need to replace continuous derivatives in time and space with finite differences
 - Need to specify a finite timestep dt compute how the variables will change over that time interval
 - Replace $\frac{\partial u}{\partial t}0$  with $\frac{\Delta w}{\Delta t}$
-- Need to make sure $\delta t$ is not “too long” – come back to this
+- Need to make sure $\Delta t$ is not “too long” – come back to this
 - Also replace $\frac{\partial p}{\partial x}0$  with $\frac{\Delta p}{\Delta x}$ etc..

 # Finite Differences